 Which is best for you?

-Get Apple Watch Series 6 if you want an Always-On display or a more premium look and feel.
-The Series 6 has stainless steel and titanium configurations that come with a premium sapphire glass display.
-The blood oxygen and ECG reader are great, but you need these features you’re probably already on your way to buying Series 6.Check Amazon’s Price
+Get Apple Watch Series 7 if you want an Always-On display that’s slightly larger than the SE.
+Or, get the Series 7 if you want a premium stainless steel or titanium finish with a sapphire glass display.
+The blood oxygen and ECG features are nice to have, but if you need them you’re probably already on your way to buying Series 7.Check Amazon’s Price

-Get Apple Watch SE if you’re fine with the standard aluminum finish and the screen turning off when not in use.
-The SE is a fantastic value because it has almost identical speed, battery life, and features compared to Series 6.
-The substantial sacrifice is the lack of an Always-On display, which I found to be overrated after a year of testing.Check Amazon’s Price
+Get Apple Watch SE if you want the standard aluminum finish and don’t mind the screen turning off when it’s not in use.
+The SE is a fantastic value because it has almost identical speed, battery life, and features compared to Series 7.
+The substantial sacrifice is the lack of an Always-On display, which I found to be overrated after years of testing.Check Amazon’s Price